krsukanto/openshift-tekton-june-2022/Day3/README.md

 # Day3

-## Deploying a multi-pod application
+## ⛹️‍♂️ Lab - Deploying a multi-pod application

 Demonstrates how pod-to-pod communication in a multi-pod applications.